SDGforskning/sdg-strings/SDG07_query_action_WoS.md

   (
     (
-      ("improv*" OR "increas*" OR "ensur*" OR "implement*") NEAR/5 ("stable" OR "stability" OR "reliab*" OR "resilien*" OR "afford*" OR "inexpensive" OR "low cost" OR "cheap")
+      ("improv*" OR "increas*" OR "ensur*" OR "implement*") NEAR/5 ("stable" OR "stability" OR "secur*" OR "reliab*" OR "resilien*" OR "afford*" OR "inexpensive" OR "low cost" OR "cheap")
     )
     OR
     (